stringsn88keys/check-the-site/README.md

 All errors are logged and included in the email notification.

+## Data Storage

+The uptime tracker stores data in JSON files:

+- `data/uptime.json` - Check results and response times for each site
+- `data/incidents.json` - Incident history (start/end times, errors)

+Data is retained for 90 days and automatically cleaned up.

+## Recommended Workflow

+1. Set up your `config.yml` with sites to monitor
+2. Run `./check_sites.rb` manually to test
+3. Set up a cron job to run checks every 5-15 minutes
+4. Start the status page server: `./start_status_page.sh`
+5. Access the status page at `http://localhost:4567`

 ## Security Notes

 - Store your `config.yml` securely and don't commit passwords to version control
 - Consider using environment variables for sensitive data
 - Use app passwords instead of actual account passwords when possible
+- The status page runs on localhost by default - configure a reverse proxy (nginx/Apache) for public access

 ## License